RoboMME/robomme_benchmark/challenge_interface/readme.md

 ## Contact

-If you have anything to ask, please email hongzefu@umich.edu  and cc daiyp@umich.edu.
-We also provide wechat and discord channel link on our project website, you can join for latest news.
+If you have anything to ask, please email robomme2026@gmail.com.
+We also provide wechat, discord channel, and google group link on our [website](https://robomme.github.io/challenge.html), you can join for latest news and discussion.